 Best for: flexible mobile forms with multimedia support.

 GoCanvas positions itself as a paper replacement tool that makes any form digital.
-It supports photos, video, e-signatures, and even GPS coordinates — all embedded into forms that can be customized for nearly any industry.
+It supports photos, video, e-signatures, and even GPS coordinates.
+It allows you to embed all that into forms that can be customized for nearly any industry.
 One standout feature is its ability to replicate existing paper forms, providing a workflow to onramp with forms.

 The platform also offers conditional logic and solid reporting.
-Its weakness is in specialized features — like sketching or space measurement — which it doesn’t cover as well as ArcSite or Fulcrum.
+Its weakness is in specialized features like sketching or space measurement.
+However, it doesn't cover this as well as ArcSite or Fulcrum.
 Still, for organizations that just need versatile digital forms with strong media capture, GoCanvas is a reliable choice.

 6. GoAudits